Ready, Set, Drone! - Second Edition

 Take to the skies with mini drones!
-Housing a thrilling, hands-on aerial robotics platform, this 12-day camp is the perfect introduction to the world of unmanned aerial vehicles (UAVs).
-In this indoor camp, safety is a priority as students learn to fly in first-person view (FPV), exploring the real-world applications of drones.
-In Ready, Set, Drone!
-Camp students go through Droneology, the online drone education platform, master basic piloting skills, construct an obstacle course to fly through and stage a final race to showcase their cumulative knowledge.
-Putting critical thinking to the test, the camp also has students brainstorm ways drones could be used for good, sketching out their ideas for new and innovative drones and drone uses.
+Paired with thrilling, easy-to-operate aerial robotics equipment, these 12 one-hour lessons are the perfect introduction to the world of unmanned aerial vehicles (UAVs).
+In this exploration of UAV technology, safety is a priority as students learn to fly and capture aerial photos and videos, exploring the real-world applications and possibilities of drones while developing their own science and engineering practices.
+Putting critical thinking to the test, the camp also has students brainstorm ways drones could be used for good, preparing learners for tomorrow's drone-filled future.

 Students: Up to 30